MeheheCedy22/unofficial-fiit-stu-thesis/thesis-template/lib.typ

     }

     if it.level == 1 {
-      // start each new chapter (1st level heading) on odd page like in a book pagebreak(to: "odd", weak: true)
-      set text(size: 23pt)
+      // start each new chapter (1st level heading) set text(size: 23pt)
       show: block.with(above: 15pt, below: 2em, sticky: true)
       if it.numbering != none {